SaicharanNeelarenta/Sudokuugame/README.md

 # Sudokugame
-In this project i will solve the sudoku using the backtracking techinque
+In this project i solved the sudoku using the backtracking techinque